Answering your questions: What you need to know before you give

 How can I be sure my charitable donation is going to the right place?

 Sometimes with nonprofits, what you see isn’t what you get.
 There are more than 1.7 million nonprofits registered as tax exempt with the IRS.
 With this many organizations in our country, there are bound to be some with similar names and missions.
-There are a few things you can do to make sure your donation is getting to the right place.
+There are a few things you can do before you give to make sure your donation is getting to the right place.

 Do your research.
 If you are interested in donating to a particular organization or cause area, use the internet to your advantage.
 Take a look at the organization’s website, follow it on social media, or visit its Nonprofit Profile on GuideStar.
 You can discover a lot about an organization through these sources, such as its mission, location, guiding principles, and leadership.
 In some cases, the information will be very straightforward; in others it may be a bit more complicated.